Does Donald Trump Claim Social Security Benefits?

 President Trump didn't release his tax returns; his tax returns from 2015 through 2020 were released by the House Ways and Means Committee that voted along party lines to release the returns on December 20, 2022.

 While none of these returns show any Social Security income, they do provide other information.
-On their 2020 federal tax return, both Donald and Melania Trump checked 'Yes" to add $3 to the Presidential Election Campaign fund.
+On their 2020 federal tax return (PDF), both Donald and Melania Trump checked 'Yes" to add $3 to the Presidential Election Campaign fund.
 They showed $915,171 in itemized deductions and $13,468,593 in tax overpayments.
 They elected to take $5,468,593 as a refund and apply the remaining $8 million to their 2021 estimated taxes.

 Joe and Jill Biden have claimed benefits since 2008

-Before running for the Senate in 1972, former President Biden worked at a few law firms, started one of his own, and managed properties on the side.
 Joe Biden was born in 1942, and he and his '42 cohorts were eligible for full retirement benefits when they were 65 years and 10 months in 2008.
-That is also the first year the Bidens' joint tax return shows Social Security income of $6,534.
-In 2023, the couple reported $64,254 in Social Security income.
+That's also the first year the Bidens' joint tax return shows Social Security income of $6,534 (PDF).
+In 2023, the couple reported $64,254 in Social Security (PDF) income.

 The Bidens' tax returns from 1998 through 2023 are available for review or scrutiny, depending on your political affiliation.